Meet your most important ELA objectives with

 A list of tricky words that appear in the article.
 Includes definitions and example sentences as well as a practice activity to reinforce understanding.
 Click here to learn more about Scope Vocabulary.

 A test-prep essential!
-We formed these multiple-choice and short-answer questions based on state and PARCC assessments.
+We formed these multiple-choice and constructed-response questions based on state and PARCC assessments.
 Click here to visit our FAQ page.

 A printable version of the quiz above.

 Read, Think, Explain:

 Use our teacher-vetted, scaffolded reading activity to develop your students’ nonfiction-reading skills and strategies and prepare them for higher-level-thinking questions and class discussion.
 Makes great homework, too.
 Don’t miss our nifty Glossary of Nonfiction Terms—an excellent resource that students can use all year.
 Note: This is a challenging activity, so we’ve provided two versions.
 These activities are print-only.